JoelSjoberg/Neural-NetworkInModules/README.md

 # Neural NetworkInModules
- A neural network made in models such that new layer-types can be created with relative ease
+ A neural network made in modules such that new layer-types can be created with relative ease